Library Access and Borrowing

 Electronic Resources available through Public Libraries

-Many public libraries throughout the country provide access to electronic resources within their library and remotely.
+- Many public libraries throughout the country provide access to electronic resources within their library and remotely.
 Contact your local public library for more information or check their website.
-Most Massachusetts residents can access a number of online databases through the Massachusetts Library Information Network, using the barcode on their public library card.
+Most Massachusetts residents can access a number of online databases through Massachusetts Libraries, using the barcode on their public library card.

 Overwhelmed by choices?
 Need help researching a new subject area?
-Contact Research and Instruction Services -- we can work with you via e-mail, on the phone, or in person.
-Consider making a one-hour appointment to work with us on your topic (617-495-3421; or email email@example.com).
+Contact Research Services.
+We can work with you via e-mail, phone, or in person.
+Consider making a one-hour appointment to work with us on your topic (617-495-3421 or email: Ask Us form).